-- 41. Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
-Assuming that Dominic will have zero tax liability this year, he: - A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of the above.
+- 41) Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
+Assuming that Dominic is single, 30 years old, and will have zero tax liability this year, he: - A) is not required to file a tax return and should not file a return. - B) is required to file a tax return. - C) is not required to file a tax return but should file a return anyway. - D) is required to file a tax return but should not file because he owes no tax. - E) None of the choices are correct.